jadamsowers/trailhead/FAMILY_MANAGEMENT_IMPLEMENTATION.md

 1. Register as a parent via Clerk
 2. Log in via Clerk OAuth
 3. Add family members
-4. Sign up for a trip using saved family members
+4. Sign up for a outing using saved family members
 5. Verify data is correctly saved and retrieved

 ## Benefits

-1. **Time Savings**: Parents don't re-enter information for each trip
+1. **Time Savings**: Parents don't re-enter information for each outing
-2. **Data Consistency**: Same information used across all trips
+2. **Data Consistency**: Same information used across all outings
 3. **Easy Updates**: Update family member info in one place
 4. **Better UX**: Streamlined signup process
 5. **Data Quality**: Reduced errors from manual entry